241209-NET/Kashyap-Bathani/Project 1/README.md

-Here's a `README.md` for your Library Management System, structured similarly to the provided Pokémon Showdown Teams Builder template:

----

 # Library Management System

 This is a Full Stack Web API built with ASP.NET Core to help manage library operations, including books, members, and lending records.